 3. It Reduces Uncertainty

-Planning involves intentional critical evaluation of the available data and experts’ predictions.
+Planning involves an intentional critical evaluation of the available data and experts’ predictions.
 This makes planning in management very helpful in terms of reducing the uncertainty of the future and avoiding the risks.

 4. It Eliminates Overlapping of Wasteful Activities